-IRS Form W-4
+Finding IRS Form W-4

 You've probably seen Form W-4 before; you fill it out any time you start a new job as an employee and receive a paycheck from a company.
 On the form, you declare how many allowances to have withheld from your pay to cover your income tax bill.
 The more allowances you claim, the less money is withheld.
 Employees typically claim more allowances if they have many dependents and need to take home more income each month.
 Claiming the least number of allowances, such as one or zero, withholds the maximum amount of money from your paycheck, guaranteeing that you'll get a refund at tax time.
 You can work with your tax professional to calculate the right number of withholding allowances to claim in order to break even at tax time.
 In other words, you won't owe the IRS, but you won't get a refund either.

-Tax-Deferred 401(k) Plans
+Looking at Tax-Deferred 401(k) Plans

-Considerations for Withholding
+Obtaining Additional Information for Withholding

 After increasing or decreasing the money withheld from your pay for 401(k) contributions, check that the number of allowances on your W-4 form still withhold the right amount of money to hit your goal, whether that's to owe, get a refund or break even at tax time.
 Contributing to a 401(k) plan lowers your income taxes, payroll taxes and helps you save for retirement.
-Changing your withholding allowances, on the other hand, has no tax benefit at all.
+Changing your withholding allowances (if you decide to increase withholding, for example, has no tax benefit at all.
 You are merely changing the timing of the receipt of your pay; either you get the funds each month on your paycheck or you get a tax refund later.